andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 It didn't take a lot of mental effort to see that this wouldn't be zero before all this, but its nice to be explicit at least the first time.

 ### Gelfand Problem 92 - Proving an Equality
-Now we're going the other route - proving _equality_.
+Now we're going the other way - proving _equality_.

 Firstly, I had a little trouble with the phrasing of this question, and the hint.
 What I now _think_ is that Gelfand means us to do is as follows.
 Given